 - 1 tbsp cacao powder

-1. Start by roasting the hazelnuts.
+- Start by roasting the hazelnuts.
 Spread the hazelnuts in single layer on a baking sheet and bake at 300F for about 10-15 minutes until golden.
 Carefully watch them as they can burn very fast.
-Then, remove from the oven and allow to completely cool down.
+Remove from the oven and allow to completely cool down.

-4. Add the cacao powder and blend again to combine.
+- Add the cacao powder at the end and blend until combine.

-5. Pour the mixture into your popsicle moulds and tap to spread.
-Place the cover onto the moulds and insert the popsicle sticks.
+- Pour the mixture into your popsicle moulds and tap to spread.
+Place the cover on the moulds and insert the popsicle sticks.
 Place in the freezer for about 3 hours.

 - 1 banana bien mûre